melkir/M1INFO/JPA/TP1/README.md

 JPABasis
 ========

-Gradle + Eclipse + JPA with Eclipse Link and HSQLDB
+Gradle + IntelliJ + JPA with Eclipse Link and HSQLDB

 HSQLDB Data base setup :
 - download and uncompress hsqldb from hsqldb.org